 Like much of ancient history, the exact origins of music are uncertain, but it is thought that the earliest forms were produced by the human voice and possibly by ‘accidental’ sound effects such as natural sounds produced in the environment and the sounds of everyday tasks such as cooking, using tools, etc.

-Music could even have been one of the earliest forms of communication before language itself was even formalized.
+Music could even have been one of the earliest forms of communication before language was formalized.

 It is difficult to comprehend the place in history of something that has, in terms of documented proof, always ‘been there.